stefan-b-jakobsson/basload/README.md

 * LINE NUMBER OVERFLOW: Raised if the tokenzied BASIC code is more than 65,535 lines

-## Starting X16 Edit from the program
+## Starting X16 Edit from BASLOAD

-X16 Edit, the text editor I've developed especially for the Commander X16, may be started from BASLOAD.
+The text editor X16 Edit may be started from BASLOAD to make programming more convenient.

 To do this, type SYS $9003.

-BASLOAD loads X16 Edit from the SD card, and expects the executable file to be in the root folder.
-The actual CBM DOS path is "//:X16EDIT*.PRG".
-If there are several versions of X16 Edit stored in the root folder, one of them will be started.
+BASLOAD tries to load X16 Edit from the SD card, and expects the program file to be in the root folder.
+The CBM DOS path used to load X16 Edit is "//:X16EDIT*.PRG".
+If there are several versions of X16 Edit stored in the root folder, the first one encountered will be loaded and started.

 If BASLOAD already has been used to load a BASIC source file, that file will automatically be opened in the text editor.

 ## BASLOAD + X16 Edit workflow